On Jul 10 2018

 The major difference between the national interest waiver and the other two categories is that in evidencing that a foreign national’s immigration will serve the national interest, adjudication of the petition will most likely focus on the needs of the United States and the foreign national’s ability to satisfy these needs.
 On the other hand, in the extraordinary ability or outstanding researcher context, adjudication will focus predominately on the foreign national’s superior qualifications.
 The greater the alien’s qualifications, of course, the more obvious it becomes that the United States will benefit from the services of the alien, which brings us back to the national interest waiver.

-The purpose of this article was to provide suggestions on how expert testimonials can be more effective in establishing extraordinary ability, as well as outstanding researcher and national interest waiver petitions.
+The purpose of this article was to provide suggestions on how expert testimonials can be more effective in establishing extraordinary ability for the purposes of applying for EB-1 classification.
 Traditional reference letters are usually written as one expert to another, not as one expert to a lay adjudicator.
 The suppositions inherent in such a letter limit its impact, as it may not be clear to the adjudicator what the beneficiary did and why anyone should care about it.
-Moreover, the more traditional reference letters are not written specifically to address the USCIS evidentiary criteria for extraordinary ability.
+Moreover, traditional reference letters are not written specifically to address the USCIS evidentiary criteria for extraordinary ability.
 Therefore, by arming potential referees with guidance on the purpose of their testimonials, their support letter can be the cornerstone to an otherwise difficult-to-document case.

 The material contained in this article does not constitute direct legal advice and is for informational purposes only.
 An attorney-client relationship is not presumed or intended by receipt or review of this presentation.
 The information provided should never replace informed counsel when specific immigration-related guidance is needed.